 Are both dentures and implants covered under CDCP?

-No. CDCP covers complete and partial dentures only—not dental implants.
+CDCP currently covers complete and partial dentures, but does not include dental implants.